Intro to the Dev Environment

 Let's move to the

-.
-Here is how we can create the directory and change to it using a single command:$ mkdir socks && cd socks
+drawersdirectory and create a directory namedsocks.
+Here is how we can create the directory and change to it using a single command:$ mkdir socks && cd socks -

 Now let's create a